A LADYBOWER RESERVOIR WALK GUIDE

-Ladybower Reservoir is one of the biggest reservoirs in the Peak District National Park at 520 acres.
-The Y-shaped damn is filled by the River Ashop and River Derwent and holds a whopping 464 billion litres of water.
+So, Ladybower Reservoir is one of the biggest reservoirs in the Peak District National Park at 520 acres.
+It’s a Y-shaped damn that’s filled by the River Ashop and River Derwent and holds a whopping 464 billion litres of water.

-After being transported via an aqueduct and going through a rigorous cleaning process, the water in reservoir is served to much of the population in the East Midlands.
+After being transported via an aqueduct and going through a rigorous cleaning process, the water in reservoir is actually served to much of the population in the East Midlands!

-The best way to get to Ladybower Reservoir is by car.
+The best way to get to the start of the trail is by car.
 This is because the Peaks are mostly made up of heaps of fields, with many villages and towns dotted across the area that are connected by country roads.

-There is no bus that will take you directly to the trailhead of this walk, but there is a bus stop along another section of the walk called Ashtop, Ladybower Inn.
+There is no bus that will take you directly to the trailhead of this walk, but there is a bus stop along another section of the walk called Ashtop, Ladybower Inn – so you could easily join the trail from here.

-Below are some popular bus routes from well-known locations.
-Alternatively, we’d recommend using Rome2Rio or checking out the Peak District Bus timetable to find what you’re looking for.
+Below are some popular bus routes from well-known locations, but always make sure to check the Peak District Bus timetable ahead of your journey.

 From Castleton: Bus 256/257/258 – 17 minutes